 Presented and led by Professor Sue Buckley OBE, this course includes five modules.
 Each module includes a 30-40 minute video presentation which sets out the key information on the topic, and At Home Guidance which sets out the principles for effective interventions and how to design practical activities for an individual child or young person, depending on the stage they have reached.
 The course materials also include six DSE Language Records for tracking children's progress and selecting teaching targets.
 The record forms track across the four components that underpin becoming an effective communicator - vocabulary, sentences and grammar, speech and communication.
 Activities are designed to be easily implemented at home.

 Children and young people with Down syndrome vary widely in their needs and rates of progress.
 Some teenagers will be at the same stage in communication development as some younger children.
 However, the order in which all children progress and the principles which guide effective interventions are the same at all stages.
 The course therefore offers guidance covering development from the first months of life to early adult years and considers the needs of those who are most delayed.
 While the course contains five modules which can be completed in five weeks, the content and materials will support a young person's development over many years.
-We provide access to the course for a period of 12 months, during which time participants have access to individual support.

 The following modules are included in this course: